More Than 600 People Now Missing In California's Deadliest Fire

 He added that the number of unaccounted-for people is likely to keep shifting as existing cases are resolved and new calls come in from people looking for friends and relatives.

-Many of the missing are elderly, according to lists released by county officials.
+Many of the missing are elderly, according to the list released by county officials.
 A number of them are in their late 80s and 90s.

-Reuters notes that Paradise had long been described by realtors as a perfect place for retirement.
-The wire service reports:
+Reuters notes that Paradise had long been described by real estate agents as a perfect place for retirement.
+The news service reports:

 "Relatives of retired U.S. Navy veteran David Marbury, 66, are waiting to hear from him.
 No one has managed to speak with him since the wildfire began, and relatives' phone calls have gone directly to his voicemail.

 "On Thursday, Marbury's landlord confirmed to relatives that his duplex in Paradise had burned down.
-Sheriff?s officials told them his car was still in the garage.
+Sheriff's officials told them his car was still in the garage.

 " 'I really hope he's still alive and we're going to be able to see him,' Marbury's niece Sadia Quint, 30, told Reuters by phone. ' We just hope that he's still with us.' "